 One of the most valuable benefits of modern roofing systems is long-term tracking.

-Digital records allow homeowners to maintain a complete history of:
+Digital records create a complete history of your roof, including:

 Repairs and materials used